Shubhayu-Banerjee/DeafCeption-Code/README.md

 - in development
 - universal DeafCeption model runner
 - will make it such that upon loading DCE in an env., all that is required is specifying which model to run.
-- First Version Release expected by 1st of November
+- *First Version Release expected by 1st of November.*